Storidge/cio-user-docs/kubernetes_storage/storage_classes.md

 allowVolumeExpansion: true
 ```

-If the volume attributes are managed in a [profile](https://docs.storidge.com/cio_cli/profile.html), the `StorageClass` can be expressed in compact form as:
+If the volume attributes are managed in a [profile](https://docs.storidge.com/cio_cli/profile.html), the storage class can be expressed in compact form as:

 ```
 kind: StorageClass